cooldome/Nim-gdb/README.md

 https://github.com/nim-lang/Nim

 ## Usage
 Compile your nim project with `nim c -d:debug --debugger:native your_project.nim` command.
 Copy nim.py next to your project's executable you have just built.
 Start gdb debugging session with `gdb your_project`.
-In gdb command line run the following command to debug helpers: `python execfile("nim.py")`
+In gdb command line run the following command to load debug helpers: `python execfile("nim.py")`
-Copy nim.py (or nim3.py in case of python 3 installed) from this project next to executable you plan to debug.
-Next after loading executable, issue the following command in gdb: `python execfile("nim.py")`

 ### Python 3
 If your gdb is linked against python3, use the 2to3 version like so: `python exec(open("nim3.py").read())`